photography: Bryan Grayson

-Lately, I’ve been thinking about my identity – what I let define me.
+Lately, I’ve been thinking about identity – what do we let define us.

-Where do I put my worth as a woman?
-Is it in my talents and natural abilities?
-Is it defined by my past?
-Is it in my relationships?
+Where do we put our worth?
+Is it in our talents and natural abilities?
+Is it defined by our past?
+Is it in the relationships we hold dear?

 I could write a book on this subject, but I’ll condense my thoughts into a couple of sentences.

 If you have a job you wake up excited about, praise God!
 But don’t make the mistake of placing your self-worth into that position, because it can be taken from you.
-Salvation can never be stripped from me, so my identity comes from being a child of God.
+Salvation can never be stripped from you.
+Real identity comes from being a child of God.

 I encourage you to shift your focus from your performance or your line of work, to your character.
 The kind of person you are, how you treat others, and building spiritual treasure is far more important.